Toowoomba: Festivals

 Toowoomba is nationally renowned for the annual Carnival of Flowers, held each year in September.
 Many of the city's major parks and gardens are especially prepared for the carnival, including an important home garden competition and parade of flower floats.
 Buses bring people from around the nation, and a popular way to arrive at the carnival from Brisbane is on chartered antique steam and diesel trains, which captures the yester-year aspect of travel to Toowoomba with 19th-century wooden carriages.
+The "Food and Wine Festival", which usually spans 3 days, happens every year during the Carnival of flowers.
+It provides entertainment, food and drinks and is a well-known spectacle of the Carnival.

 In 1953 the Carnival of Flowers was the subject of a sponsored film produced by the Queensland Minister for Lands and Irrigation.
 The Carnival of Flowers depicts the floral parade, the home gardens competition and the crowning of the Floral Queen and is a wonderful portrait of life in 1950s Queensland.

 In 2009 as part of the Q150 celebrations, Carnival of Flowers was announced as one of the Q150 Icons of Queensland for its role as an "Events and festivals".